Unified PIM and DAM System: The Key to Streamlined Product Management

 • Price: $199.99

 The details are bare, but they serve a purpose: they help internal teams keep track of stock levels, order fulfillment, and various internal processes.
 However, when presenting product information to customers, they fall woefully short.
+This is where syndication comes into play, as a PIM allows the timely and custom distribution of digital assets across multiple channels, ensuring external platforms receive the most accurate and consistent brand messaging.

 A PIM transforms this barebones data into information that customers can understand.
 It helps you to tell a story rather than merely listing your products’ features.
 For example, the tool allows you to enrich the description of the drill into something like this: